Atmosphere/atmosphere/README.md

 #### RoadMap

-Atmosphere 1.0.5 is our official release, and our work in progress version is 1.1, targeted for end of End of January 2013
+Atmosphere 1.0.12 is our official release, and our work in progress version is 1.1, targeted for end of End of April 2013

 If you are interested, subscribe to our [mailing list](http://groups.google.com/group/atmosphere-framework) for more info!
 We are on irc.freenode.net under #atmosphere-comet